SantoriniDave.com

 Santorini Buses – The Basics

-• Santorini buses are air-conditioned, safe, and reliable – but not always on time.
+• I find Santorini buses clean and easy to use.
+They are air-conditioned, safe, and reliable – but they can be packed on main routes.

 • Bus tickets are purchased when boarding by cash only.
 There are no advanced sales of bus tickets.